I’m taking a look at sci-fi classic Blade Runner. Well I actually decided to re-visit Blade Runner The Final Cut on Blu-ray.

 Now the first thing to say about this film is it still looks amazing ( I’m watching the blu-ray) and holds its own against any of the more recent sci-fi movies in terms of style and effects, things like the remake of Total Recall for example.
 Quite simply the atmosphere the look and the story all gel perfectly making this a great experience.

 Oh and they have removed the annoying/ unnecessary narration by Harrison Ford, who I believe didn’t even like it, in the original version.
 So having compared Blade Runner (1982) to Blade Runner the Final Cut I can tell you in my opinion Blade Runner The Final Cut is the best/definitive version and the one I recommend you watch.

 I certainly won’t be leaving it another decade before I watch it again and if you do have the opportunity to see it on the big screen I would take it.

 So in conclusion this is ‘A CLASSIC SCI-FI MOVIE’ that changed the genre like Star Trek and Star Wars did.
 This means you should make sure you get to see it and if you have already seen years ago, you MUST revisit it!

 The movie looks fantastic on Blu-ray, in fact it puts a lot of more modern movies to shame.

-Blade Runner is available now on Blu-ray.
+Blade Runner The Final Cut blu-ray is available now from Amazon.